 “There is no punishment for those who do not implement the UDHA that is why we have this UDHA amendment to punish those government officials, especially local government units who are not implementing the UDHA,” says UPA.
 There seems to be agreement coming from the NHA, when asked about government officials going to jail or being fined.
 But even the NHA laments the reality of the inequality being practiced, “Well that’s true because it should be the other way around.
 Those who are less powerful according to the law should be the ones extended amenities and services but they are the one who will be going to jail if they violate the law.”

-“What’s wrong with this law is that, they did not prioritize jobs when doing relocation.
+“What’s wrong with this law is that they did not prioritize jobs when doing relocation.
 We are talking about humane housing.
 If they are only thinking about the housing itself, but not about the everyday needs of every family, the housing project is useless,” says UPA.
 And similar sentiments have been echoed in other relocated communities.
 It’s been reported some communities have sought outside intervention (the United Nations) to put pressure on the Philippines government to follow the UDHD to completeness.
 But according to UPA, “Nothing came of it.
 They just wrote back to the government stating that Philippines is not following the proper process regarding demolition.
-It didn’t put any pressure in the government. “
+It didn’t put any pressure in the government.”

 There is little accountability within the government both local and federal, which has widespread repercussions for those subject to demolition and/or relocation.
 But the NHA seemed earnest in their desire to do right by the people even if the implementation and the results have no always born the results they have aspire to.
 Very few relocations have been just, but there seem to be indications that the NHA are taking steps to better live up to the UDHA.